Misterbabou/gptwol/README.md

 ## Special configuration you can change

-- Ping Refresh to check Status availibility
+- Ping Refresh to check Status availability
 - Disable Delete or Add Computers
 - Change the port of the Web UI